Akash2021/Easy-Order-for-All-Age/README.md

-# Easy Order for everyone
+# Easy Order for all ages.

 <img src="https://github.com/minh364/Easy-Order-for-All-Age/blob/master/assets/0.jpg">
 This is a simple framework provide different user interface by age group.
 It estimates age from a user's face image.

-## Easy User Interface for all ages.
+## Easy User Interface for everyone.

 When we buy some stuff, we are frequently encountered web user interface. for example, kiosk ordering without human cashier continue to spread, to make their workflow smarter and reduce labor costs.